WAILENGL/Worbble/Worbble Game/readme.md

 - Add an onscreen keyboard
 - "Beautify" the UI and colors
 - Keep track of the user's score
-- provide a definition of the game words.
+- provide a definition of the game words
+- Introduce choice to play with different word lengths

 <br>